Autumn hair trends

 Josh and the team visited ITV's This Morning to discuss why these rich ‘Autumn foliage-inspired' colours are so on trend, and how everyone can create their own version of Autumn hair.

 "Autumn hair, like Autumn skin needs nourishment.
 The real message for all of these colour changes, when adding warmer tones to the hair, is that the hair has to look really glossy and healthy.
-Use a weekly mask, such as my Everything Mask, to promote and protect the colour."Josh Wood
+Use a weekly mask, such as my Miracle Mask, to promote and protect the colour."Josh Wood

 'This is a great option if your summer highlights have grown out.
 The rich tones of Toasted Chestnut will refresh colour and add a little seasonal spice,' says Josh.